 What Does the Grant Cover

 The grant will reimburse recipients for up to 75% of the installed cost of pumpouts and dump stations.
 This includes the cost of new equipment, renovation of existing equipment, pumps, piping, lift stations, on-site holding tanks, pier or dock modifications, signs, permits and other miscellaneous equipment needed for a complete and efficient disposal system.
 The grant will not pay for the construction or renovation of upland restroom facilities, sewage treatment plants, septic tanks, leach fields, private and municipal treatment plants or other special treatment devices.
 The grant also will reimburse 75% of the facilities allowable annual operation and maintenance expenses.
-Floating restrooms may not be attached to shore or to any structure that is attached to shore.
+Floating restrooms are eligible for funding but may not be attached to shore or to any structure that is attached to shore.

 What is the Cost to Grant Recipients